 WHEREAS, domestic violence perpetrators cause significant and long-lasting trauma to countless individuals and families; and,

-WHEREAS, when children are involved, domestic violence perpetrators' choices to be violent and abusive are parenting choices that often have devastating and far-reaching adverse impacts on the safety and well-being of children and their non-offending parents; and,
+WHEREAS, when children are involved, domestic violence perpetrators' choice to be violent and abusive often has devastating and far-reaching adverse impacts on the safety and well-being of children and their non-offending parents; and,

-WHEREAS, the 2020 Michigan State Police's Incident Crime Report indicated there were 64,778 domestic violence offenses committed by current or former intimate partners reported to Michigan law enforcement during the year; and,
+WHEREAS, the 2022 Michigan State Police's Incident Crime Report indicated that there were 64,545 domestic violence offenses committed by current or former intimate partners reported to Michigan law enforcement during the year; and,

 WHEREAS, survivors of domestic violence are present in every Michigan community, regardless of sexual orientation, race, religion, ability, age, and gender identity; and,